The

 See the Installation instruction, section Outgoing Messages, how to configure Exchange so that outgoing messages are forwarded to XWall.

-If XWall handles outgoing messages then make sure AdrOWL-A.dat exists.
+if XWall handles outgoing messages then make sure AdrOWL-A.dat exists.

 If the file doesn't exist, then you haven't turned on the white list in Options->Global Exclude->Exclude - White List